 Conclusion

 We examine the effects of attention on noise in the bitcoin price discovery process through the trading activity channel.
 We postulate that when attention in bitcoin is high, irrational uninformed trades become more likely.
 By contrast, being fully rational, informed traders only trade to exploit information and are impervious to increased attention.
 This implies that high levels of attention is related to increased participation by uninformed traders in the bitcoin market, which is unmatched by any increase in informed trading.
-Therefore, increases in trading activity linked with high levels of attention increases noise in bitcoin’s price discovery.
+Therefore, increases in trading activity linked with high levels of attention increase noise in bitcoin’s price discovery.
 For a speculative market with a high level of media coverage, such as bitcoin, understanding the effects of increased investor attention is crucial for investment decision making.

 References